Most likely you’ve already heard of this cherry pineapple dump cake recipe and have made it yourself.

 Everything my Mom made just oozed caring and love to me.

-Whatever the reason, this Dump Cake with Cherries recipe stands the test of time.
+Whatever the reason, this cherry pineapple dump cake recipe stands the test of time.

 Also called Lazy Man’s Cake